The Cat in the Hat (2026 film): Marketing

 A first look at the film was shown during Warner Bros' CinemaCon panel at the beginning of April 2025, along with presenters Bill Hader and Bill Damaschke.
 It featured details such as the Cat's field of work and his previous failed assignments, his co-workers who are similar in fashion (anthropomorphic animals wearing items that rhyme with their names), and the introduction of additional Thing characters besides Thing One and Thing Two.
-An announcement video for the film featuring Hader was uploaded on June 30 of the same year to various media platforms, revealing that the first trailer for the film would be released on July 1, with the debut of the new on-screen logo for Warner Bros.
+An announcement video for the film featuring Hader was uploaded on June 30 of the same year to various media platforms, revealing that the first trailer for the film would be released on July 1, with the debut of a new on-screen logo for Warner Bros.
 Pictures Animation, following its rebranding in 2023.
+The film's second (labeled third for marketing purposes) official trailer was released on June 9, 2026, with the debut of another new on-screen logo for Warner Bros.
+Pictures Animation.
+The film's main official trailer was released on September 10, 2026.

+Merchandise

+On March 16, 2026, Dr. Seuss Enterprises appointed Just Play to be the global master toy licensee for its properties, including the film.

 Release

 The Cat in the Hat is scheduled to be released theatrically in the United States on November 6, 2026.
-It was originally expected to release sometime in 2024 or 2025, and scheduled for March 6, 2026 before it was moved up a week to February 27, 2026, in March 2025.
-This shift was reportedly made to avoid competition with Pixar's Hoppers.
-In August 2025, the release date was moved to its current date of November 6, 2026.
+It was originally expected to be released sometime in 2024 or 2025, and scheduled for March 6, 2026, before it was moved up a week to February 27 of the same year, in March 2025.
+This shift was reportedly made to avoid competition with Disney and Pixar's Hoppers.
+In August 2025, the release date was moved to its current date.
+The film will be accompanied by a Looney Tunes short film, titled Daffy Season.

 Shared universe

 The Cat in the Hat is intended to launch a shared universe with two other animated films.
-The first, Thing One and Thing Two, is expected to be released in 2026.
-The other, an adaptation of another Dr. Seuss book Oh, the Places You'll Go!, is scheduled to be released on March 17, 2028.
+One of the two films is a spin-off titled Thing One and Thing Two.
+The other, an adaptation of another Dr. Seuss book, Oh, the Places You'll Go!, is scheduled to be released on March 17, 2028.
 In April 2025, the name of the shared universe was revealed to be "The Seussiverse".